The Forest Elephant and Its Importance for the Environment

 - Elephant extinction will raise carbon dioxide levels in the atmosphere from the ScienceDaily news service

-- Elephants are our allies in the fight against climate change from The Conversation
+- Elephants are our allies in the fight against climate change from a professor in Tropical Conservation Ecology at the University of Nottingham via The Conversation

 - Information about the Elephant Listening Project from Cornell University

-- Facts about the greenhouse effect from UCAR (based on work by NCAR, or the National Center for Atmospheric Research)
+- Facts about the greenhouse effect from UCAR, or the University Corporation for Atmospheric Research

 - Atmospheric carbon dioxide reaches record level from the phys.org news service